WycliffeAssociates/ScriptureRenderingPipeline/README.md

 After that it will push a record to a cosmos db table which will trigger a rebuild of the catalog.
 The catalog is then written to Azure storage.
 The catalog can be manually triggered as well.

 ### VerseReportingProcessor
 This is a simple console app that listens to the VerseCountingResult topic, calculates what the totals should be, and then inserts data into a database as well as sends that information over to PORT.
+This now also handles notifications for the merging process as well.

 ### PipelineCommon
 This is a shared library that is used by all the projects.
 It contains shared helpers, models, and utilities that are used by all the projects.